The tiny island of Îlet du Gosier is without a doubt home to one of the best beaches in Guadeloupe. A day spent here, is a day well spent.

-The journey without traffic should only be about 10 minutes, however the road between the two towns seemed to be always jam-packed with cars and ended up taking half an hour of mostly crawling at snails-pace past big rusting billboards displaying slogans in French and surrounded by tropical trees and the odd wandering chicken.
-It was so interesting to just be in a place so different to England that I didn’t even mind about being stuck in traffic if I’m honest.
+The journey without traffic should only be about 10 minutes, however the road between the two towns seems to be consistently jam-packed with cars.
+It ended up taking half an hour of mostly crawling at snails-pace past big rusting billboards displaying slogans in French and surrounded by tropical trees and the odd wandering chicken.
+But it was so interesting to just be in a place so different to England that I didn’t even mind about being stuck in traffic if I’m honest.

 Related: Le Jardin de Balata, Martinique

 Eventually we reached a park sitting on a hilltop overlooking the turquoise sea, with a pathway leading down to a long jetty where a load of kids were swimming in a little floating pool.
-In the distance we could see the tiny island- in actual fact close enough to land that a strong swimmer could’ve easily saved the $5 return price of the boat ride and just swum right on over.
+In the distance we could see the tiny Îlet du Gosier.
+Which is in actual fact close enough to land that a strong swimmer could’ve easily saved the $5 return price of the boat ride and just swum right on over.
 But, pals, a strong swimmer I am not; a little boat arrived just as we made it to the end of the long jetty, deposited its passengers, and on we hopped.
-This place was full on glorious.

-Guadeloupe was hit pretty badly by Hurricane Maria in September 2017 (about four months before we first visited the island), and although it was generally well on its way to recovery, every now and then evidence of the disaster could be seen clearly.
+Guadeloupe was hit pretty badly by Hurricane Maria in September 2017 (about four months before we first visited ), and although it’s well on its way to recovery, every now and then we could see clear evidence of the disaster of hurricane season.
 When we arrived at the concrete jetty stretching out like a little arm from the Îlet du Gosier, there were a few palm trees uprooted and creaking precariously over the sea, and places where the earth or sand had clearly been washed away, but aside from that it was all on the non-disastrous side generally.
 What a relief.
 How crazy it would be to live in a part of the world that hurricanes are kind of the norm.